McGirt v. Oklahoma: Statements of the case

 Jimcy McGirt was an enrolled member of the Seminole tribe.
-In 1991, having recently been discharged from prison, he moved in with and married another member of the tribe at Broken Arrow, who was 10 years his senior.
-McGirt's wife had a granddaughter, whom McGirt would sexually abuse on an almost-daily basis when she was just four years old.
-Jimcy McGirt threatened the girl in order to get her to not speak about the crimes.
+In 1991, having recently been discharged from prison, he moved in with and married a woman in Broken Arrow who was not a member of the tribe.
+McGirt was accused of sexual abuse against his wife's granddaughter by his wife's adult daughter, though there was no physical evidence.
 McGirt was arrested on November 4, 1996, after turning himself in on an outstanding warrant.
 Bail was set at $25,000, and McGirt was released from jail in January 1997 after posting bail.
 He was returned to jail in May 1997 after violating bail conditions, and a new bail was set at $50,000.
 In June 1997, McGirt was found guilty, and was sentenced to life in prison without the possibility of parole, plus two consecutive 500-year sentences.

-After Sharp was granted certiorari by the Supreme Court, McGirt sought postconviction relief on the basis of the Tenth Circuit's ruling in Sharp.
-Both the county and state-level court refused to grant hearing to McGirt's case, claiming he had failed to show how the state courts lacked jurisdiction in his previous court cases.
+After Sharp was granted certiorari by the Supreme Court, McGirt sought postconviction relief on the basis of the 10th Circuit's ruling in Sharp.
+Both the county and state-level courts refused to grant hearings to McGirt's case, claiming he had failed to show how the state courts lacked jurisdiction in his previous court cases.
 McGirt subsequently petitioned to the Supreme Court to review.